Chapter 22

 Suddenly shaken from thought, I realised it might be wise to make myself scarce.
 I stood, looked hastily for the best place to hide.
 But Yvette’s voice drew rapidly closer.

-Her voice stopped abruptly as she entered the doorway to the lounge, and saw me walking to the bedroom as hurriedly as my attempts to be silent would allow.
+Her voice stopped abruptly as she entered the doorway to the lounge, and saw me walking out of the room as hurriedly as my attempts to be silent would allow.
 We both stopped in our tracks.
-Her jaw dropped, then she spun to stare at Ernest a step behind her – he looked almost as ruffled as I felt.
+Her jaw dropped, then she spun to stare at Ernest a step behind her—he looked almost as ruffled as I felt.
 She turned to stare at me again, her mouth still wide open in shock.
-She closed her eyes, opened them, blinked, turned to face Ernest, then swapped her attention several times back and forth between the two of us – before she eventually backed up against the doorframe and demanded, “Will one of you please tell me what the hell is going on?”
+She closed her eyes, opened them, blinked, turned to face Ernest, then swapped her attention several times back and forth between the two of us—before she eventually backed up against the doorframe and demanded, “Will one of you please tell me what the hell is going on?”

 Almost at once, it became the turn of Ernest and myself to drop our jaws.
-As I moved towards her, not sure what to say, but wanting to lend comfort, I stopped in my tracks.
-Before my eyes, the long-sleeved floral shirt worn by Yvette blurred and shifted, and in moments was replaced by a decidedly different, short-sleeved, grey, striped T-shirt.
+As I moved towards Yvette, not sure what to say, but wanting to lend comfort, I stopped in my tracks.
+Before my eyes, her long-sleeved floral shirt blurred and shifted, and in moments was replaced by a decidedly different, short-sleeved, grey, striped T-shirt.